nfabacus/express-api-server-boilerplate/README.md

 ### Installing Passport (authentication middleware for express js/node.js)
   1. install passport passport-jwt
-        npm install --save passport passport-jwt
+        npm install --save passport passport-jwt passport-local
     * Passport is a authentication middleware for express js/node.js
-    * passport-jwt is a passport strategy(library) which verifies user with a JWT.
     * You can have different strategies for authentication.
+    * passport-jwt is a passport strategy which verifies user with a JWT.
+    * passport-local is a passport strategy which verifies user with login credentials (username or email and password).

   2. Write strategies for Passport authentication middleware
     1) Create a folder called 'services', and create a file called passport.js in the folder.
     2) In passport.js, write two strategies (the ways to authenticate users) and connect them to passport, so we can use it.
-      Strategy 1: Signin -> Local Strategy: Verify Email and password -> Give token.
+      Strategy 1: Signin -> Local Strategy: Verify Email and password -> Give token and user object.
-      Strategy 2: authenticated routes/requests -> JWT Strategy: Verify token -> Provide access
+      Strategy 2: Allow access to specific routes only with correct JWT token -> JWT Strategy: Verify token -> Provide user object and access

+### Apply authentication from passport and your own controllers

+### Cors Setup
+  1. Install cors
+    npm install --save cors
+  2. Require cors in index.js in the root
+  3. Connect it as a middleware to the app
+      app.use(cors()); //Connect cors to the app
+  This will allow access to the server from any domains, subdomains, ports.